Toga: Decline

-In the long term, the toga saw both a gradual transformation and decline, punctuated by attempts to retain it as an essential feature of true Romanitas.
-It was never a popular garment; in the late 1st century, Tacitus could disparage the urban plebs as a vulgus tunicatus ("tunic-wearing crowd").
-Hadrian issued an edict compelling equites and senators to wear the toga in public; the edict did not mention commoners.
+The toga saw both a gradual transformation and decline, punctuated by attempts to retain it as an essential feature of true Romanitas.
+It was never a popular garment: in the late 1st century, Tacitus disparaged the urban plebs as a vulgus tunicatus ("tunic-wearing crowd"); Hadrian issued an edict compelling equites and senators to wear the toga in public.
 The extension of citizenship, from around 6 million citizens under Augustus to between 40 and 60 million under the "universal citizenship" of Caracalla's Constitutio Antoniniana (212 AD), probably further reduced whatever distinctive value the toga still held for commoners, and accelerated its abandonment among their class.
 Meanwhile, the office-holding aristocracy adopted ever more elaborate, complex, costly and impractical forms of toga.

 The toga nevertheless remained the formal costume of the Roman senatorial elite.
 A law issued by co-emperors Gratian, Valentinian II and Theodosius I in 382 AD (Codex Theodosianus 14.10.1) states that while senators in the city of Rome may wear the paenula in daily life, they must wear the toga when attending their official duties.
 Failure to do so would result in the senator being stripped of rank and authority, and of the right to enter the Curia Julia.
 Byzantine Greek art and portraiture show the highest functionaries of court, church and state in magnificently wrought, extravagantly exclusive court dress and priestly robes; some at least are thought to be versions of the Imperial toga.
-In the early European kingdoms that replaced Roman government in the West, kings and aristocrats alike dressed like the late Roman generals they sought to emulate, rather than the toga-clad senators of ancient tradition.
+In the West, the kings and aristocrats of new European kingdoms styled their dress after that of late military generals rather than the senatorial order, and the toga thus did not survive the end of centralized Roman governance.